Politics of British Columbia: History

-From BC's start as a province, BC used a mixture of the first-past-the-post (FPTP) electoral system in single-member districts and multi-member districts where voters cast multiple votes (plurality block voting).
+From British Columbia's start as a province, it used a mixture of the first-past-the-post (FPTP) electoral system in single-member districts and multi-member districts where voters cast multiple votes (plurality block voting).
 This was in use until 1990 (except for a small break in the 1950s when instant-runoff voting for each seat was used).
 In 1990, single-member districts were instituted across the province.

-Prior to 1903, there were no political parties in British Columbia, other than at the federal level.
+After that, three referendums on electoral reform and adoption of proportional representation have been held, with the most recent in 2018.
+Despite a majority voting in favour of change in 2005, the province still uses FPTP.

+Prior to the 1903 British Columbia general election, provincial politics were non-partisan.
 One exception to this was the Nationalist Party, BC's first labour party founded in 1894.
 It elected an MLA in the 1894 and 1898 provincial election – Robert Macpherson.

-Sir Richard McBride was the first Premier of British Columbia to declare a party affiliation (Conservative Party) and institute conventional party/caucus politics.

-Since party politics were introduced to British Columbia, there have been a number of political parties which have controlled the government for more than ten years, including the Conservative government of the early 20th century, the interwar Liberal government, the post-war Social Credit ("Socred") government of W.A.C.
-Bennett and, following a brief reign by the New Democratic (NDP) under David Barrett, another Social Credit government under his son, Bill Bennett, the NDP government of the 1990s under Mike Harcourt, and the BC Liberal Party Government in the 2000s under Gordon Campbell.

-During the 1940s, the government was controlled by a coalition of the Liberals and Conservatives.
-Neither party had the electoral strength to form a majority, so a coalition was used as a means to prevent the B.C.
-Co-operative Commonwealth Federation (CCF) (the forerunner of the NDP) from taking power.

-The coalition adopted instant runoff voting hoping to prevent a CCF breakthrough but due to change in voting patterns, the change did not stop the Social Credit party from capturing many seats and winning government in 1952.